 The School of Health Professions and Studies (SHPS) offers three clinical doctoral degrees - a transitional Doctor of Physical Therapy (tDPT) for practicing physical therapists, an entry level Doctor of Physical Therapy (DPT,) and a Doctor of Nursing Practice (DNP).
-Other programs offered include a transitional degree in nursing, undergraduate degrees in health care administration, health education, health sciences, medical technology, radiation therapy, and nursing, and graduate degrees in anesthesia, health education, and nursing through the departments of Physical Therapy, Nursing, and Health Sciences and Administration.
+Other programs offered include an RN to BSN in nursing, undergraduate degrees in health care administration, health education, health sciences, medical technology, radiation therapy, and nursing, and graduate degrees in anesthesia, health education, and nursing through the departments of Physical Therapy, Nursing, and Public Health and Health Sciences.
 SHPS is dedicated to providing the highest standard of education in the health professions by consistently upgrading its programs of study to emphasize teaching, scholarship, practice, and service.

-In order to achieve these goals and advance its mission SHPS, requests: budget support for the acquisition of an electronic medical records system and staff for the Urban Health and Wellness Center (UHWC), support for space and equipment to develop a state-of-the-art multidisciplinary Simulation Lab, support for the development of new programs to meet Michigan's needs for educators in health-related programs, and to continue our emphasis on promotion and understanding of health care for the underserved.
+In order to achieve these goals and advance its mission, SHPS requests: budget support for the acquisition of an electronic medical records system and staff for the Urban Health and Wellness Center (UHWC), support for space and equipment to develop a state-of-the-art multidisciplinary Simulation Lab, support for the development of new programs to meet Michigan's needs for educators in health-related programs, and to continue our emphasis on promotion and understanding of health care for the underserved.

-To support the UHWC's ongoing efforts, SHPS needs funds to cover the salaries and fringe benefits for a director of operations, an administrative assistant, a medical assistant, and a receptionist.
-(Staff positions \$180,000); SHPS also needs funds for the UHWC to obtain an electronic medical records system.
+To support the UHWC's ongoing efforts, SHPS needs funds to cover the salaries and fringe benefits for an administrative director, an administrative assistant, and an additional nurse practitioner.
+(Staff positions \$200,000); SHPS also needs funds for the UHWC to obtain an electronic medical records (EMR) system.
+The EMR system is necessary to operate the Urban Health and Wellness Center efficiently and safely for our patients, and as a teaching tool for students in all of SHPS programs.
 (Electronic medical records system, hardware and server upgrades to support it, and training estimated cost \$180,000 - 200,000)

 Simulation labs are an integral part of health professions' education.
 The educational benefits of skill practice through simulation of clinical experience are well documented in nursing and other health professions' education literature.
+The Institute of Medicine cites simulated clinical education experiences as one method to decrease medical errors.
 In the past decade clinical simulation has seen a proliferation of high technology classrooms utilizing life-like patient simulators transforming the way that nursing, nurse anesthetist, and other health professions skills are taught.
 The role of the simulation lab is to replicate a clinical and home setting and allow the learner the opportunity to apply theory and practice in a non-threatening environment while eliminating the serious risks inherent in practicing health care skills on live patients.
 The first step in developing a simulation lab is to acquire space to house it and then acquire the equipment needed and the staff to run it.
-We are requesting \$2,000,000 to acquire space, make necessary modifications to the space, and acquire equipment for a state-of-the-art simulation lab. (\$2,000,000 for the Simulation Lab)
+We are requesting \$2,000,000 to acquire space, make necessary modifications to the space, and acquire equipment for a state-of-the-art, interdisciplinary simulation lab. (\$2,000,000 for the Simulation Lab)